 What Is Narcissism?

 One of the easiest ways to identify narcissists is the extreme admiration they have for themselves.
-Narcissist people are those love their own looks and appearance.
-Not only do they hold themselves in the highest regard, but also expect everyone else around them to think and believe so.
-A narcissist always seems to be extremely selfish, arrogant, inconsiderate, jealous, and vain.
-Another person would only matter to them for wish-fulfillment.
+Narcissist people are those who love their own looks and appearance and are self-glorifying.
+Not only do they hold themselves in the highest self-regard, but also expect everyone else around them to think and believe so.
+A narcissist always seems to be extremely selfish, self-admiring, conceited, arrogant, inconsiderate, jealous, and vain.
+Another person would only matter to them for wish-fulfillment as they are self-serving.
 Narcissism is categorized as a mental and personality disorder.

-Here are the two different types of narcissism you may come across if you are in a relationship with one:
+Here are the two different types of narcissism you may come across if you are in a relationship with one (1):

 1. Vulnerable Narcissist: